Here are Some new Features in Javascript

 TL;DR

 JavaScript's evolution never stops.
 Every year, TC39 (the standards committee) advances new features from proposal through standardization.
-By 2026, ES2024 features are widely available in modern browsers and Node.js, and ES2025 proposals are on the horizon.
-In this post, we'll explore the most useful additions from recent years and what's coming next, with practical code examples for each.
+By mid-2026, ES2024 features are widely available across modern browsers and Node.js, ES2025 has been finalized (Iterator Helpers, Set methods, RegExp v flag escapes, Promise.try, and more), and several proposals are at Stage 3 awaiting final implementation.
+In this post, we'll cover the most useful additions from recent years, the proposals that are realistic to plan for, and a few that have been withdrawn or restructured.

 ES2024 Features